iamdevonbutler/brahma/docs/architecture/conventions.md

 It's called "Node" for a reason.
 Our projects deploy as a collection of distributed servers, a single app running running on each server, all communicating w/ eachother over TCP (and SSL over TCP).
 This architecture begets a series of "conventions", some of which differ from Node tradition.

+## Argument destructuring
+@todo show examples

+## Env

+### namming
+@todo
+Node precedent suggests naming your local `NODE_ENV` "development", your testing environment "test", and your production environment "production".
+- names kinda long.
+- stage is not specific enough. rarely do u stage changes on stage. it turns into the not dev branch. use remote0 remote1

+### values
+any valid js type

 ## Decorators
 @todo